Bilkent University: Rankings

 The Times Higher Education World University Rankings consistently ranks Bilkent University as one of the top universities in Turkey.

 Bilkent, as a university with less than 50 years of history, is also ranked as one of the most prestigious younger universities in the world:

 THE powered by Thomson Reuters ranked Bilkent in the category BRICS & Emerging Economies as follows:

 Bilkent University is particularly noted for the quality of its Faculty of Engineering.
-The Times Higher Education World University Rankings rank Bilkent among the top 100 universities for Engineering and Technology, which makes it the only university in Turkey to make it to the top 100 in a subject list, as follows:
+The Times Higher Education World University Rankings rank Bilkent among the top 100 universities for Engineering and Technology, as follows:

 The Faculty of Business Administration of Bilkent University was the first business school in Turkey to be accredited by AACSB; less than 5% of the business schools around the world have received this accreditation.
 The business school has been ranked by Eduniversal among the best business schools of the Eurasia region for international influence.

 According to the QS World University Rankings of 2012 and 2013 the university ranks in the 151–200 range in the subject of "Economics & Econometrics".